RayCarrot/Rayman3Readvanced/docs/game_discoveries.md

 - The sidescroller camera has some leftover code from either earlier games or the early production of this game.
 There's an unused camera state and some code that can never run due to the conditions not being met.
 - The Mode7 camera has 3 unused states for a free-cam like mode.
 These were used in the early prototypes.
 - In `AnimatedObject` there's a function called `FrameChannelSprite` which optimizes rendering an animation by deactivating sprite channels which are off-screen.
 There's however an issue - it's set to not update when the object is in delay mode (between two animation frames, which will happen if the animation runs at a lower framerate).
 This doesn't make sense since the object might move on screen even if the animation frame is the same, so it should always update.
 Because of this some sprites don't update to be on screen until a frame or two later, which is noticeable in the bosses when they move onto the screen.
+- When rendering animations with rotation and scaling enabled then the individual flip flags for the sprite channels are ignored.
+This is usually not an issue, however some sprites, like the tree trunks in the waterski levels, are set to be horizontally flipped, which then gets ignored.
 - When initializing `AObjectChain`, used to create chained animations for actors such as the caterpillars, it has a bug when allocating an array.
 It sets the size to the number of children when it's supposed to be one more than that since the main parent object is also included.
 This however doesn't cause any issue in the game since the number of children is always 6, and due to memory alignment it ends up allocating 8 bytes then.
 - For some reason the animations for the Caterpillar enemy is referenced from the root resource table, yet it's never used from there.
 - The order of the levels ids from the curtains in the hub worlds reflect the original order rather than the order they appear in the final game.